IIM Rohtak BBA LLB Admission 2025: Application Form (Released), Dates (Out), Eligibility, Admission Process

 4. When will IIM Rohtak IPL admission application through CLAT open?

-IIM Rohtak IPL 2025 admission application through CLAT will open in the fourth week of December 2024.
+IIM Rohtak IPL 2025 admission application through CLAT has opened on December 23, 2024

 5. When will IIM Rohtak IPL admission application through IPMAT 2025 open?

-IIM Rohtak IPL admission application through IPMAT 2025 will open on February 6, 2025.
+IIM Rohtak IPL admission application through IPMAT 2025 has been opened on February 6, 2025.

 Articles